cpauvert/PLNnetwork-workflow/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the `config.yaml` file in the `config/` folder.
+The default configuration runs with a toy dataset which is a subset of the example used in the R package [PLNmodels](https://github.com/jchiquet/PLNmodels).

 ### Step 3: Install Snakemake